mikeybyker/angular-youtube-directive/README.md

 # YouTube Directive

 A straight forward drop-in Angular.js YouTube directive.
 Supply the video id (plus dimensions and any params you want) and that's it.
-No dependencies outside of angular.
 Based upon a [Phil Oxrud](http://blog.oxrud.com/posts/creating-youtube-directive/) blog post.

+Alternatively, there's [the component version](https://github.com/mikeybyker/angular-youtube-component) if you're using angular 1.5+.

 ### Usage
 Bare bones